-Surfable waves are by definition a limited resource.
-You need wind, swell, and tide to all come together in beautiful harmony to produce rideable chunks of water that bombard our coastline.
+Surfable waves are, by definition, a limited resource.
+You need wind, swell, and tide to come together in beautiful harmony to produce rideable chunks of water that bombard our coastline.

-Next time you start paddling for a wave you may find other surfers do not give you the benefit of the doubt and will either back paddle you or in some cases just drop in to avoid waves going unridden.
+Next time you paddle for a wave, you may find other surfers do not give you the benefit of the doubt and will either back-paddle you or, in some cases, drop in to avoid waves going unridden.

-If this is you, spend some time practicing your surfing at home, perfect that pop-up and consider finding a post with mellower waves that allow you more time to get to your feet.
+If this is you, spend some time practising your surfing at home, perfect that pop-up and consider finding a surf spot with mellower waves that gives you more time to get to your feet.

-Once you’ve improved you can always return with the knowledge you won’t be wasting as many waves with the new skills you’ve learned.
+Once you’ve improved, you can always return with the new skills you’ve learned and redeem yourself.

 You’re being a danger to other surfers

-Surfers that don’t use leashes or create dangerous situations due to a lack of surf knowledge or etiquette are often shunned by the surfing community.
+Surfers who don’t use leashes or create dangerous situations due to a lack of surf knowledge or etiquette are often shunned by the surfing community.

-If you are being a danger to yourself and others in the lineup you may find your ability to catch waves is greatly decreased.
+If you are being a danger to yourself and others in the lineup, you may find your ability to catch waves is significantly decreased.

-Surfers are an observant bunch and if they see you flinging your 9ft fiberglass Minimal around with no care they may just paddle around you to ensure you don’t put anyone’s equipment or body else at risk.
+Surfers are observant, and if they see you flinging your 9ft fibreglass Minimal around with no care, they may paddle around you to ensure you don’t put anyone’s equipment or body at risk.

 You’re being greedy and catching too many waves

-We’ve all been there, you’re having the perfect session, offshore wedges are rolling just underneath the waiting line up and you’re picking up wave after wave as you paddle back out.
+We’ve all been there.
+You’re having the perfect session; offshore wedges roll just underneath the waiting lineup, and you pick up wave after wave as you paddle back out.

-Unknowingly you may be drawing some unwanted attention from surfers waiting for set waves.
-When you eventually reach the line up you may arrive at some stony faces and hostile glares.
+Unknowingly, you may be drawing unwanted attention from surfers patiently waiting for set waves.
+When you eventually reach the lineup, you’ll be met with some stony faces and hostile glares.

-Now you have a great understanding of what back paddling in surfing is and some of the reasons people do it and how to avoid it happening to you.
+Now you understand the meaning and consequences of back paddling in surfing, why people do it, and how to avoid it happening to you.